 Roughly three-quarters of American adults have broadband access at home, but access is significantly lower among minorities, seniors and residents in low-income and rural communities.
 Roughly one-in-five adults – particularly minorities, low-income individuals and young adults - across the U.S. are smartphone only users, which means they rely on their wireless handheld devices for online access.

 Research has indicated that telecommuting can improve productivity.
-Moreover, New Yorkers need a reliable network that can handle large amounts of data quickly without the threat of freezing or crashing – and 5G will make it happen.
+Moreover, New Yorkers need an ultra-fast network that can handle large amounts of data quickly without the threat of freezing or crashing – and 5G will make it happen.

-Overall, the broad implementation of 5G is expected to generate 3 million new jobs, $500 billion in GDP growth and $275 billion in investments nationwide.
-Here in New York, it is expected to generate more than 193,000 wireless-related jobs and nearly $28.2 billion in economic growth over the next five years.
+Overall, the 5G investments are expected to generate 3 million new jobs, $500 billion in GDP growth and $275 billion in investments nationwide.
+The wireless industry in New York is responsible for more than 193,000 jobs and nearly $28.2 billion in GDP.